Counting Varying Density Crowds Through Density Guided Adaptive Selection CNN and Transformer Estimation: Experiments

 \\ \textbf{ShanghaiTech A Dataset.} ShanghaiTech A dataset is collected from the Internet and consists of 482 (300 for train, 182 for test) images with highly congested scenes.
 The images in ShanghaiTech A are highly dense with crowd counts between 33 to 3139.
 Our CTASNet achieves the lowest MSE and the second lowest MAE on ShanghaiTech A. Compared to DM-Count, CTASNet significantly boosts its counting accuracy on ShanghaiTech A. Specifically, the improvements are 9.04\% and 8.25\% for MAE and MSE.

 \\ \textbf{ShanghaiTech B Dataset.} The ShanghaiTech B dataset contains 716 (400 for train, 316 for test) images taken from busy streets in Shanghai.
 The images in ShanghaiTech B are less dense with the number of people varying from 9 to 578.
-It can be observed that the proposed CTASNet is able to deliver comparable results with the best method (SASNet).
+It can be observed that the proposed CTASNet can deliver comparable results with the best method (SASNet).
 The effect of our CTASNet could not outperform SASNet.
-The reason may be that ShanghaiTech B dataset contains less people than other popular datasets.
-There is fewer extremely dense regions which is more suitable to reason, thus our Transformer estimation branch is not so useful in these low-density scenes.
-Compared with methods with the DM-Count \cite{DM-Count} performance, the CTASNet reduces the MAE by 12.16\% and MSE by 9.32\% .
+The reason may be that ShanghaiTech B dataset contains fewer people than other popular datasets.
+There are fewer extremely dense regions that are suitable for reasoning, thus our Transformer estimation branch is not so useful in these low-density scenes.
+Compared with methods with the DM-Count \cite{DM-Count} performance, the CTASNet reduces the MAE by 12.16\% and MSE by 9.32\%.

 \\ \textbf{UCF\_CC\_50.} UCF\_CC\_50 is an extremely dense crowd dataset but includes 50 images of different resolutions \cite{UCF-CC-50}.
 The numbers of annotations range from 94 to 4,543 with an average number of 1,280.
 Due to the limited training samples, 5-fold cross-validation is performed following the standard setting in \cite{UCF-CC-50}.
 As shown in Table~\ref{table:Comparisons}, our CTASNet surpasses all the other methods.
 In particular, our method could achieve the best performance with 5.77\% MAE and 8.68\% MSE improvement compared to SASNet \cite{SASNet} with the second best performance.